charmainewu/charmainewu.github.io/_posts/2025-06-28-recruitment.md

 My research leverages large-scale human activity datasets to analyze and optimize energy and transportation systems.
 The methodologies and application areas are as follows.

-**Methodologies**:
+**Methodologies**
+    - Optimization (discrete, or stochastic)
+    - Control Theory
+    - Machine learning and deep learning
+    - Mechanism design and game theory
-Optimization, control, machine learning, mechanism design, network science, and statistical physics of complex systems.
+    - Network science and statistical physics of complex systems

-**Applications**:
+**Applications**
-Human dynamics modeling and analytics in transportation-energy systems, vehicle-grid integration, electric fleet operation and smart charging, transportation-energy infrastructure planning, smart grid management, and integration of distributed energy resources.
+    - Human dynamics modeling and analytics in transportation-energy systems
+    - Vehicle-grid integration
+    - Electric fleet operation and smart charging
+    - Transportation-energy infrastructure planning
+    - Smart grid management

 ---

 ## Prospective PhD Students